llvm-faultinjector/fault-injector/README.md

 # Fault Injection Tool for Hardware Injection

-This project is extended version of llfi. (https://github.com/DependableSystemsLab/LLFI)
+This project is compact version of llfi. (https://github.com/DependableSystemsLab/LLFI)

 ## Requirements